The $K$-theory of the Compact Quantum Group $SU_q(2)$ for $q=-1$: Preliminaries

-In fact, the image of $\pi$ coincides with $C^{*}(P,Q,1)$, hence is equal to the image of a (necessarily irreducible) representation of the unital universal $C^{*}$-algebra generated by two projections.
-This is a 2-subhomogeneous $C^{*}$-algebra \cite[Example IV.1.4.2]{BlackadarOA} and we can restrict our attention on irreducible representations $\pi:C(SU_{-1}(2))\rightarrow M_{2}(\mathbb C)$.
-Since $\alpha$ is normal, we can assume $\pi(\alpha)$ to be of the form
+In fact, the image of $\pi$ coincides with $C^{*}(P,Q,1)$, which itself is the image of an irreducible representation of the unital universal $C^{*}$-algebra generated by two projections.
+This is a 2-subhomogeneous $C^{*}$-algebra \cite[IV.1.4.2]{Blackadar2005}, and $\pi$ turns out to be a surjective $*$-homomorphism $\pi:C(SU_{-1}(2))\rightarrow M_{2}(\mathbb C)$.
+Since $\alpha$ is normal, we may assume $\pi(\alpha)$ to be of the form